A 2-day pop-up train station to build transit advocacy

 The team behind Purple Line realized early on that Miamians lacked strong local examples of great transit.
 By building a temporary, demonstration project with numerous collaborators, the team could highlight some of the benefits and opportunities of expanding public transit in the city’s most dense, urban areas.

-Together with groups like Emerge Miami, Catalyst Miami and Miami Arts Charter (to only name a very few), Purple Line organizers coordinated the design, programming, set up and breakdown of the pop-up transit station.
-We selected a location that was adjacent to the FEC rail, but also close to higher density, walkable areas such as Midtown Miami and the Design District.
-We used an existing underpass parking lot space that afforded us some basic infrastructure and shade.
+Together with Emerge Miami, Catalyst Miami, Miami Arts Charter, and over 25 collaborating organizations and partners, Purple Line organizers coordinated the design, activities, and implementation of the pop-up transit station.
+The team selected a location adjacent to the historic FEC rail (now in use by Brightline), but also close to higher density, walkable areas such as Midtown Miami and the Design District.
+The project itself was “popped up” at an existing underpass parking lot space which afforded the team and participants basic infrastructure and shade.

 The Urban Impact Lab worked hand in hand with numerous partners, including volunteers from Emerge Miami and fellow graduate students from Florida Atlantic University’s Urban Planning program to make Purple Line a reality.
 On the Urban Impact Lab end, the team led the visioning and strategy efforts, fundraising, and partnership development.
 With the support of partners, the Urban Impact Lab team coordinated day-of activities, logistics, and communications.